 - RUA reports are sent daily and contain an overview of all emails sent from your domain, including IP addresses.

-- RUF reports are only sent if an email fails the DMARC check, and contain the original message and message header.
+- RUF reports are only sent if an email fails the DMARC check.
+They contain the original message and message header of the email that failed.

 We recommend that you create an email account on your domain and use this to receive reports.
 It's also recommended to get both the RUA and RUF reports.